aerospike/aerospike-rest-gateway/README.md

 3. Click on Generate Server/Generate Client and choose the desired language/framework.
 4. A .zip file that contains all the necessary files for a server/client will be downloaded.

-* Note: when generating a server the implementation of the APIs is missing since the server generator only generates the boilerplate server code.
+* Note: when generating a server the implementations/logic of the APIs are missing since the server generator only generates stub methods (to reduce boilerplate server code).

 ## License
 Licensed under the [Apache 2.0 License](./LICENSE).